datanav/docs/technical/superoffice-shopify.rst

 ---------------------------------------------
 Before any synchronization can take place, a link between a SuperOffice Quotealternative and a Shopify Order must be established.

-A new Shopify Order will be created from a SuperOffice Quotealternative if it is connected to a SuperOffice Quoteline that is synchronized into Shopify.
+A new Shopify Order will be created from a SuperOffice Quotealternative if it is connected to a SuperOffice Quoteline, or Quotealternative that is synchronized into Shopify.

 Once a link between a SuperOffice Quotealternative and a Shopify Order is established, it will keep in sync between the two systems, regardless of where it is edited.